dirkjanfaber/victron-vrm-api/README.md

 ![VRM API edit panel](./img/vrm-api-edit-panel.png)

-Note that instead of filling out the number of the VRM site id in the box, you can also use context variables, e.g. `{{flow.siteId}}` or `{{global.vrmId}}`.
+Note that instead of filling out the number of the VRM site id for installations and widgets in the box, you can also use context variables, e.g. `{{flow.siteId}}` or `{{global.vrmId}}`.
 This allows to query the site that has been set in this context field.
 Of course you need to make sure that context contains a valid VRM site id first.

 ## Examples